-EDUCATION: Master’s degree required, preferably in education, social work, counseling, or related field.
+EDUCATION: Bachelor’s degree required, Master’s degree preferred, preferably in education, social work, counseling, or related field.

-- Minimum two (2) years of experience serving a diverse student/client population from backgrounds with limited access to academic and financial resources.
+EXPERIENCE: Minimum one (1) year of experience serving a diverse student/client population from backgrounds with limited access to academic and financial resources.

 - An understanding of and commitment to the role of opportunity programs, preferably in an urban multicultural setting.

 - Demonstrated commitment to equity, social justice, and student success.